Terrorism in the United Kingdom: History

 Police chief, Sara Thornton fears cuts to the police budget will weaken counter terrorism.
 Thornton maintains resources needed to deal with terrorist incidents are brought from mainstream policing adding to the strain on general policing.
 Thornton maintains neighbourhood policing is important because it gives people confidence in the police.
 Then confident people give the police information needed to prevent terrorist attacks.
-Thornton said, “Fewer officers and police community support officers will cut off the intelligence that is so crucial to preventing attacks.
-Withdrawal from communities risks undermining their trust in us at a time when we need people to have the confidence to share information with us.”
-Thornton also said, “Experts tell us that the spate of attacks in the UK and Europe are a shift not a spike in the threat, which will take 20 or 30 years to eliminate.
-This new normality necessitates an open-minded dialogue with government about how we respond; and our resources have got to be part of the conversation.”
+Thornton said, "Fewer officers and police community support officers will cut off the intelligence that is so crucial to preventing attacks.
+Withdrawal from communities risks undermining their trust in us at a time when we need people to have the confidence to share information with us."
+Thornton also said, "Experts tell us that the spate of attacks in the UK and Europe are a shift not a spike in the threat, which will take 20 or 30 years to eliminate.
+This new normality necessitates an open-minded dialogue with government about how we respond; and our resources have got to be part of the conversation."

+On July 5, 2025, British police arrested more than 20 individuals in London on suspicion of terrorism-related offences, following public expressions of support for Palestine Action, a group that had been proscribed under the Terrorism Act.
+The UK government had announced the ban in June 2025, citing a series of direct actions carried out by the group, including an incident in which activists broke into a Royal Air Force base and damaged two aircraft in protest against the UK's ties with Israel.